microsoft/hands-on-lab-redis/docs/workshop.md

 # Lab 5 : AAD + RBAC

-In this Lab we will focus on securing connections to Azure Cache for Redis by replacing secrets (e.g. connection strings) with [AAD-integration and RBAC][redis-aad-auth].
+In this Lab you will focus on securing connections to Azure Cache for Redis by replacing secrets (e.g. connection strings) with [AAD-integration and RBAC][redis-aad-auth].

 ![Using AAD to connect to Azure Cache for Redis](./assets/azure-ad-token.png)

-The integration of AAD with Azure Cache for Redis as follows:
+Here are the steps for securing your application with AAD and RBAC:
-- You enable the AAD-integration in your Azure Cache for Redis resource
+- You enable the AAD-integration in your Azure Cache for Redis resource.
-- You assign a role to your identity (e.g. System assigned identity) to allow it to access data in Redis
+- You assign a role to your application's identity (e.g. System assigned identity) to allow it to access data in Redis.
-- Your application requests a token from Azure AD
+- Your application requests a token from Azure AD.
+This can be done automatically using a Redis client library (if it supports AAD-integration) otherwise you need to use an authentication library like [Microsoft Authentication Library][msal] to get the token.
-- The application then uses that token as a password when establishing a connection to Azure Cache for Redis
+- The application then uses that token as a password to establish a connection to Azure Cache for Redis.
-- The application can now use Redis
+- The application uses the connection to communicate with Redis.
-- Before the expiry of the AAD token, your application needs to refresh the token (e.g. via an SDK) to avoid losing access to the Redis
+- Before the expiry of the AAD token, your application needs to refresh the token (e.g. via [MSAL][msal]) to avoid losing access to the Azure Cache for Redis instance.

+The goal of this lab is to update `catalog-api` to use AAD and RBAC instead of a Connection String.
-In this Lab we are already using [Microsoft.Azure.StackExchangeRedis][microsoft-azure-stackexchangeredis] which simplifies the process above by handling token fetching and refreshing.
+`catalog-api` is already using [Microsoft.Azure.StackExchangeRedis][microsoft-azure-stackexchangeredis] which extends the Redis client [StackExchange.Redis][stackexchange-redis] to support AAD-integration by handling AAD token fetching and refreshing.

 ## Enabling AAD-integration